awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_invites.md

    AWS sends an email to the account owner stating that you canceled the invitation\.
 The account can no longer join the organization unless you send a new invitation\.

 **To view or cancel invitations that are sent from your organization to other accounts \(AWS CLI, AWS API\)**
-You can use the following commands or operations to view or cancel invitations:
+You can use the following commands to view or cancel invitations:
 + AWS CLI: [aws organizations list\-handshakes\-for\-organization](http://docs.aws.amazon.com/cli/latest/reference/organizations/list-handshakes-for-organization.html), [aws organizations cancel\-handshake](http://docs.aws.amazon.com/cli/latest/reference/organizations/cancel-handshake.html)
 + AWS API: [ListHandshakesForOrganization](http://docs.aws.amazon.com/organizations/latest/APIReference/API_ListHandshakesForOrganization.html), [CancelHandshake](http://docs.aws.amazon.com/organizations/latest/APIReference/API_CancelHandshake.html)